About the Funeral Cost & Burial Expense Analyzer

 The Funeral Cost & Burial Expense Analyzer is an independent, informational and educational resource — not a funeral home, not a marketplace, not a lead-generation service, and not a funeral-service business of any kind.
 It is founded, written, and edited by Paul Paradis in Boston, Massachusetts.
 Its sole purpose is to help families understand funeral costs, compare options, and know their consumer rights before making financial commitments during one of the most difficult periods of their lives.

-An informational and educational site — not a service business
+An informational and educational site with a funeral costs calculator — not a service business

 This site does not sell, arrange, perform, broker, or refer funeral, burial, cremation, insurance, legal, financial, or medical services.
 It does not operate as a funeral home, cemetery, cremation provider, casket merchant, funeral insurance producer, pre-need planner, or funeral marketplace.
 Every page exists for one purpose: to help a grieving or planning family understand what things cost and what their rights are, so they can have a more informed conversation with the licensed professionals who actually deliver those services.